HermanL02/WarwickUniversity-Notes/202404/Script.md

 However, there are some concerns.
 Does WeChat comply to the privacy requirements?
 ### Third Party Review
 First, I will talk about the official Amnesty International's rank in 2016.
 This is the only official evaluation that I can reference here.
 In this metrics, WeChat received a 0 in evaluation and ranked the bottom.
-However, that is already out of date, so, second, I will talk about the technical methods.

 ### Technical methods
 If we briefly take a look at the technical methods WeChat use to protect the security compare to its competitors.
 It is the only app that does not provide a E2EE option, while it only provides the encryption between the users and the server, which means this is still technically possible to be leaked to WeChat workers and the government.
 Telegram provides a E2EE option.
 WhatsApp, Facebook Messenger, and iMessage all provide real time end-to-end encryption protocol.
 ### Personal Experience